Archive for: Polish Criminal Code

 The decision of the Supreme Court the criminal Chamber of 28 September 20009 in the case of “traditional media” reads as follows

-reader’s letters constitute press material as understood by article 7 (2) 4 of the Press Law of 26 January 1984 (Dz.
+reader’s letters constitute press material as understood by Article 7 (2) 4 of the Act of 26 January 1984 on Press Law (Dz.
 U. 1984 No. 5 pt.
 24 as amended) under the condition that the letters have been sent to the editorial office with the intention to be published.
 The editor-in-chief is responsible for their publication.
 A reader’s letter can be, therefore, published after the information contained in the letter has been cautiously and diligently verified as provided for by article 12 (1) of the Press Law.
 Publishing a reader’s letter does not constitute quotation of another individual’s statement.
 In view of that the editor-in-chief is still responsible for its publication.

 The Supreme Court’s (Customs Chamber’s) decision of December 7, 199310 reads as follows: